zenphantom/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git dataset export [OPTIONS] ML_ENTITY_TAG BUCKET_NAME

-  This command allows you to export files from one store (S3|MinIO) to
+  This command allows you to export files from one storage (S3|MinIO) to
   another (S3|MinIO).

 Options: